 To demonstrate how and NTI works, touch the muscles of your temples while biting down on a pencil with your back teeth as hard as possible.
 The temporal muscles will bulge and intensely contract when you bite down on a pencil, with only the front teeth, the temporal muscles remain relaxed.

-A couple other benefits of the NTI are:
+A couple of other benefits of the NTI are:

 -Helps with snoring